ruhui0806/dev-academy-2023-exercise/README.md

     wget https://opendata.arcgis.com/datasets/726277c507ef4914b0aec3cbcfcbfafc_0.csv

-<li> Rename the file as "stations.csv".
+<li> Rename the file as "stations.csv":

+    mv 726277c507ef4914b0aec3cbcfcbfafc_0.csv stations.csv

 <li> Under the server folder, run the following command to parse and upload data to MongoDB:

     node readCSV-stations.js

+<li> Press keys "ctrl + C" to stop the process.

 Now the data will be parsed, filtered, and uploaded to the MongoDB database.
 <br></br>

 # Run the application

-<li> Run the backend with the following command in the server folder:
+<li> Go to the server folder and run the backend:

+    cd server
     npm run dev

 <li> Then go to the client folder, and run the frontend: